easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### pbipa

 Improved Phased Assembler (IPA) is the official PacBio software for HiFi genome assembly.
 IPA was designed to utilize the accuracy of PacBio HiFi reads to produce high-quality phased genome assemblies.
 IPA is an end-to-end solution, starting with input reads and resulting in a polished assembly.
-IPA is fast, providing an easy to use local run mode or a distributed pipeline for a cluster.
+IPA is fast, providing an simple to use local run mode or a distributed pipeline for a cluster.

 *homepage*: <https://github.com/PacificBiosciences/pbipa>